-The process was initiated with a workshop of primarily DWAF stakeholders in monitoring and assessment.
+The process of strategy development was initiated in late 1999 with a workshop of primarily DWAF stakeholders in monitoring and assessment.
 A key recommendation from the workshop was for DWAF to develop a strategy to improve the current status of monitoring and assessment.

-In order to give effect to the requirement for a strategy, the Department launched this project to deliver, by the end of March 2000 a strategy for:
+In order to give effect to the recommendation, the Department launched this project to deliver, by the end of March 2000 a strategy for:

 Establishing monitoring and assessment information systems that meet the information requirements of the Department's water resource management functions.
-Significant interfaces with the monitoring and assessment requirements of the Department's water services provision functions should also be addressed.
+Significant interfaces with the monitoring and assessment requirements of the Department's water services provision functions should be addressed.